If you follow PowerHub’s blog, you would know how we feel about asset management on excel sheets.

 I won’t deny it, it’s doable.
 Heck, sophisticated asset management companies are doing it as we speak.
 But really, why must we treat millions of dollars’ worth of valuable assets the same way we manage a sales team’s Christmas chocolate budget?

-Managing renewable energy assets requires a dedicated platform.
+Managing renewable energy assets requires a dedicated platform – one that integrates well with monitoring systems.
 It’s not complicated.
 It’s not an added responsibility.
 In fact, it should be designed to ease the high-powered job of an asset manager.

 Just take a look around.
 We’re in the 21st century – an era when clean power has proven itself to be the fuel of the future.
 Countries like Denmark are now producing 50% of their power from wind energy, and Europe may harness enough solar power to run entirely on renewable energy by 2050.
 Moreover, according to the International Energy agency, renewables have a strong chance of becoming the primary source of global power by 2050.